Public exhibition now closed

 Central Coast Council invited the community to provide their feedback on the revised Community Strategic Plan (CSP) between 20 December 2021 and 21 January 2022.

-Under normal circumstances a full review of the CSP would not be required until a local government election is held however, since its adoption in 2018 - Councils financial situation has significantly changed.
+Under normal circumstances a full review of the CSP would not be required until a local government election is held.
+However, since its adoption in 2018 - Councils financial situation has significantly changed.
 The current CSP does not reflect the current community sentiment, nor does it acknowledge Council’s commitment financial responsibility on behalf of the community.

-Central Coast Council is currently under administration and considering the options available to maintain its services and rates via the Special Rate Variation process with IPART.
+Council is currently under administration and considering the options available to maintain its services and rates via the Special Rate Variation process with IPART.
 As part of the Special Rate Variation (SRV) process, Council must re-exhibit the CSP.
-As part of the re-exhibition Council has strengthened the Responsible theme to better reflect community sentiment and further demonstrate Council’s commitment to financial responsibility.

 Submissions were to be addressed to the Chief Executive Officer, Mr David Farmer between 20 December 2021 and 21 January 2022.